emmercm/igir/README.md

 - [TOSEC](https://www.tosecdev.org/downloads/category/22-datfiles)

 These catalogs help `igir` distinguish known ROM files in input directories from other files and helps generate reports on ROM collections.

+`igir` can currently process DAT files in the XML format only.

 ## How do I obtain ROMs?